 Music Production BA (Hons)

-Work closely with established industry professionals and join our community of music producers.
+Work with established industry professionals and join our community of music producers.
 You’ll learn how to create, arrange and manipulate music and sound using advanced sound engineering techniques and software processes.
-On this very practical programme you’ll work with real-world artists and clients to gain the skills and experience to establish yourself as an innovative professional producer.
+On this practical programme you’ll work with real-world artists and clients to gain the necessary skills and experience to establish yourself as an innovative professional producer.

 96% of our Music Production students were satisfied with their course.
 National Student Survey 2018